sherifButt/mindfullai/tutorial/3_link-diagrams-and-instructions.md

 1. **Diagrams**: These would be the actual representation of your flow chart that you create on the frontend using React Flow.
 Each diagram is stored as a JSON object, which represents the state of the diagram.
 Each node in the diagram can have an associated instruction, which can be denoted by a unique identifier.

-   Here's an example of what a Diagram table might look like: process-the-diagram
+   This is an example of what a Diagram table might look like: process-the-diagram
     ```
     Diagram Table